uniflow-io/uniflow/library/chrome-client/README.md

 # chrome-client

-This is official Uniflow client for Google Chrome
+This is official Uniflow Client for Google Chrome